-Demographics - 1% in each of the following years in relation to Older Peoples' services.
+Demographics - 3% beyond 2023/24 in relation to Older Peoples' services.
 Demand will require to be managed over the next two years.

-High Cost Individuals - beyond 2023/24 we will need to consider different care models in order to ensure we can manage the related budget pressure
+High Cost Individuals - beyond 2022/23 we will need to consider different care models in order to ensure we can manage the related budget pressure

-Transitioning Children - we know 2023/24 is expected to increase costs significantly for clients coming into the service.
+Transitioning Children - we know 2022/23 is expected to increase costs significantly as an outlying year.
 In the past Moray Council has provided budget at the level of £0.2 million which is not thought to be adequate going forward.
-For the 2023/24 financial year, no financial support is being provided by Moray Council.
+For the 2022/23 financial year, no financial support is being provided by Moray Council.